GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

 ---
 title: Deploying Apache Dropwizard applications on Google App Engine
-description: Learn how to deploy Apache Dropwizard applications on Google App Engine Flexible environment using custom runtime.
+description: Learn how to deploy Apache Dropwizard applications on Google App Engine Flexible environment using a custom runtime.
 author: agentmilindu
-tags: App Engine, Aapche, Dropwizard
+tags: App Engine, Apache, Dropwizard
 date_published: 2017-10-29
 ---
 This tutorial shows how to deploy an [Apache Dropwizard][dropwizard] application on Google App Engine flexible environment.

-##Overview
+## Overview

 [Apache Dropwizard][dropwizard] is a Java framework for developing RESTful web services which support for configuration management, application metrics, logging, operational tools, etc out of the box.

-Deploying Dropwizard applications on Google App Engine Flexible Environment can be tricky because it requires you to pass arguments to the JAR, like `java -jar app.jar server config.yaml` inorder to get the Dropwizard application running.
+Deploying Dropwizard applications on Google App Engine Flexible Environment can be tricky because it requires you to pass arguments to the JAR, like `java -jar app.jar server config.yaml` in order to  get the Dropwizard application running.

-This tutorial shows how to make use of Google App Engine Flexible Environment's custom runtime to deploy an Apache Dropwizard application using Docker.
+This tutorial shows how to make use of Google App Engine Flexible Environment's [custom runtime][flexible-custom-runtimes] to deploy an Apache Dropwizard application using Docker.
 This tutorial assumes that you are familiar with Apache Dropwizard and that you have installed Docker.

 If you don't have a Dropwizard application already, you can check out [getting started guide][getting-started] to create a sample Dropwizard application.

 [dropwizard]: http://www.dropwizard.io
 [getting-started]: http://www.dropwizard.io/1.2.0/docs/getting-started.html